Immortal215/Assignment-Notebook/README.md

 > Pomodoro timer used to effectively study and take 5 (or other) minute breaks every 25 (or other) minutes

-> Will send notifications to you, alerting you of what is neeed to do
+> Will send notifications to you, alerting you when a pomo or break is completed

 ### Assignment Notebook